Rice University logo

 Honor Code Guidelines

-You are on your honor to complete the writing of the essay without the assistance of others.
+You are on your honor to complete the writing of the essay without the assistance of others and without using any information from sources other than the reading provided.
 Even though you have not yet matriculated at Rice University, your work in this examination is covered by the Rice Honor Code, which provides that you do this work without assistance from anyone else.
-Receiving any aid from others, for example, obtaining ideas or input on the content, soliciting opinions on your ideas or writing, discussing the topic with others, having someone edit or proofread your essay, or submitting an essay that someone else has written are all examples of academic fraud.
+Receiving any aid from others--for example, obtaining ideas or input on the content, soliciting opinions on your ideas or writing, discussing the topic with others, having someone edit or proofread your essay, or submitting an essay that someone else has written--are all examples of academic fraud.
 Academic fraud is punished by penalties up to and including expulsion from the university.

-Failing to credit your sources constitutes academic fraud as well.
-You should be extremely careful that you quote, paraphrase, and cite all of the readings used to write your essay.
-Not doing so is plagiarism.
 If you are unsure what constitutes plagiarism, click here.
-You will also be provided some guidance on properly documenting your sources when you download the essay topics.
+You will also be provided some guidance on properly documenting your sources when you download the essay topic.

 The following is a brief excerpt from Rice's Honor Code booklet to help you understand how the Honor Code is viewed at Rice: